YialanKin/hgr-star/README.en.md

 - `StarNet2503141330TVA` — Corresponding training and validation class, also trained with label smoothing.
 - `StarNet25101520000` — StarNet with a STFT-based embedding module as input embedding.
 - `StarNet25101520000TVA` — The corresponding training and validation class for the former, trained with the aid of label smoothing technique.
+- `StarNet2510161140`：A fine-tuned version of the previous model, namely StarNet with a STFT-based embedding module as input embedding, in which the Conv2d layer has been removed to evaluate its impact.
+- `StarNet2510161140TVA`：The corresponding training and validation class for the above model, trained with label smoothing.
 - `SummarizeResult` — A utility class for summarizing and organizing experimental results.